With the temperatures topping 100 degrees, it’s hard to decide what to prepare for dinner when you invite company over.

-1 pound of sea scallops
+- 1 pound of sea scallops

-Kosher salt and ground black pepper
+- Kosher salt and ground black pepper

-Flour for dredging
+- Flour for dredging

-4 TBSP unsalted butter divided (1/2 stick)
+- 4 TBSP unsalted butter divided (1/2 stick)

-½ C chopped shallots (2 large)
+- ½ C chopped shallots (2 large)

-1 garlic clove minced
+- 1 garlic clove minced

-¼ C chopped fresh flat leaf parsley leaves
+- ¼ C chopped fresh flat-leaf parsley leaves

-1/3 C white wine
+- 1/3 C white wine

-1 lemon cut in half
+- 1 lemon cut in half

-In a large pan, heat 2 TBSP butter until sizzling.
+- In a large pan, heat 2 TBSP butter until sizzling.
 In one layer, add sea scallops.
 Lower heat to medium and allow sea scallops to brown lightly on one side without moving, then turn and lightly brown on the other side.
 This should take 3-4 minutes.

-Prepare basmati or brown rice.
+- Prepare basmati or brown rice.
 Add rice to each plate and top with the sea scallops.

-Note on rice preparation: Use chicken broth instead of water following the package directions.
+- Note on rice preparation: Use chicken broth instead of water, following the package directions.
 Homemade broth is preferred.

-A great side dish for this meal is sautéed asparagus with balsamic vinegar.
+- A great side dish for this meal is sautéed asparagus with balsamic vinegar.

 Sautéed Asparagus with Balsamic Vinegar

-1 pound large asparagus
+- 1 pound large asparagus

-1/4 C balsamic vinegar
+- 1/4 C balsamic vinegar

-1/4 C butter
+- 1/4 C butter

-1/4 C Parmesan cheese
+- 1/4 C Parmesan cheese

-- Remove from the pan, lay on a kitchen towel and cover with ice to stop the cooking process.
-Dump water from pan.
-Dry pan and add butter.
+- Remove from the pan, lay on a kitchen towel, and cover with ice to stop the cooking process.
+Empty the water from the pan, then dry it and add the butter.

 - Heat the butter on medium until melted, then add the asparagus.
 Sauté the asparagus, frequently turning until it starts to show cooking marks and is still slightly crisp.
 Remove from the pan.